19 Food & Wine Festivals You Can't Miss in Piedmont, Italy

 13. Risò (Rice): Vercelli, September

 Italy is Europe’s largest rice producer—and most of it comes from Vercelli in Piedmont.
-For one weekend in September, the town hosts a festival—Risò—in honour of its prized grain.
+Not to be outdone by its neighbours in the south, in 2025, the town inaugurated a festival—Risò—in honour of its prized grain.

 Entry to the market is free, but booking is recommended.
 You’ll find an outdoor covered food area serving typical Piedmontese rice dishes, arancini, and even sushi made from Vercelli rice.